CaptainApolloo/ASTO-BOT/streamdeck/README.md

 Host and port appear in every action but are **shared** — set them once and every key follows.
 They must match Settings → Websocket in ASTO-BOT (default port `2519`).

+The connection is opened automatically and re-established on its own after a drop.
+The **Reconnect** key forces an immediate attempt, which saves waiting when you have just started ASTO-BOT.

 ASTO-BOT only listens on `127.0.0.1` and is not reachable from the network, so a Stream Deck on a different PC needs a tunnel.